-TriMix is an injectable alternative to consumable pills (PDE5 inhibitor tablets like Viagra®, Levitra® or Cialis®) that treats symptoms of erectile dysfunction.
+TriMix is an injectable alternative to consumable pills (PDE5 inhibitor tablets like Viagra®, Levitra® or Cialis®) that is designed to treat symptoms of erectile dysfunction.
 It has a 90% success rate, compared to only a 60% success rate for men using oral ED medications.
-It consists of three drugs: phentolamine, papaverine and alprostadil, and is especially effective for patients who are unable to take a consumable alternative because they’ve experienced negative side effects or they’re currently taking nitrates or beta blockers for heart issues.
-TriMix injections trigger an automatic erection in less than 5 minutes, unlike oral medications which can take an average of 60 minutes to start working.
+It consists of three drugs: phentolamine, papaverine and alprostadil, and can be especially effective for patients who are unable to take a consumable alternative because they’ve experienced negative side effects or they’re currently taking nitrates or beta blockers for heart issues.
+TriMix can trigger an automatic erection in less than 5 minutes, unlike oral medications which can take an average of 60 minutes to start working.

 - How does TriMix work?

 When injected into the penis, TriMix’s blend of three vasodilators cause the corpus cavernosum to relax, expand and fill with blood.
-This causes a powerful erection in 5 minutes or less.
+This can cause a powerful erection in 5 minutes or less.